ExtremeAddons/hdri_maker_docs/docs/installation.rst

 - Enter the paths of the libraries Default **(1)** and User **(2)** that you copied to the USB disk
 - If you also copied the Expansion libraries, add an expansion library and indicate the path of the folder **(3)**

+..
+Attention:: In the library there is a folder named **"._data"** if this is not present
+               the program will not recognize the library as valid and it will not be able to be used.
+If something does not work check that the folder is present.
+(It may be necessary to view hidden files to see it) Depending on the operating system in use, make sure to proceed to the display of hidden files if you intend to search for the folders "._data".